Help for Individuals

 Yes.
 A large part of my work is supporting people who have been wounded by experiences within the Church.
 I hold that pain with respect and compassion, without pressure or judgment.
 My role is to walk with you toward healing and freedom, wherever you find yourself in relation to faith.

-At Altum Integrated, we weave these research-backed methods together with a holistic view of the human person — body, mind, spirit, and relationships.
-This ensures that therapy is not only clinically effective, but also relationally safe, spiritually attuned, and responsive to your values and goals.
+At Altum Integrated, these research-backed methods are integrated within a holistic view of the human person — body, mind, spirit, and relationships.
+The aim is therapy that is clinically effective, relationally safe, spiritually attuned, and genuinely responsive to your values and goals.